Desitrain22/MTA_Datathon/README.md

 - Aggregate ridership traffic for a given train line
 - Select different times to compare and contrast traffic around the whole system.

-Often, especially when we lived in Manhattan, we'd select different stations based on traffic.
-Sometimes, the extra few blocks to 49th street beats the traffic at Time Sq.
+When we lived in Manhattan, we'd select different stations based on traffic.
+Sometimes, the extra few blocks to 49th St beats the traffic at Time Sq.
 Even more so, the live traffic at a stop like Fulton St's 4/5 stop can give insight on potential delays and unsafe levels of crowding.

 However, the utility is secondary to fun.
-We wanted to encompass as much of new york's energy as we could with our branding.
-After all, the MTA and it's data should be accessible for everyone.
+We wanted to encompass as much of New York's energy as we could with our branding.
+Ultimately, the MTA and it's data should be accessible for everyone.

-Front end: React (Daniel Tao [@danxtao](https://twitter.com/danxtao) [github](https://github.com/sigmachirality))
+Frontend: React (Daniel Tao [@danxtao](https://twitter.com/danxtao) [github](https://github.com/sigmachirality))

-Back end + Data: Python/Pandas (Neal Patel [@HinduHops](https://twitter.com/HinduHops))
+Backend + Data: Python/Pandas (Neal Patel [@HinduHops](https://twitter.com/HinduHops))

 Design: Adobe Illustrator (Iris Xie [@Pi.xien](https://instagram.com/pi.xien))